-C. Douglas Caldwell, the former Chief Executive Officer of The Caldwell Partners International, Inc., is reported to own, directly or indirectly approximately 21% of the Company's outstanding Common shares.
+C. Douglas Caldwell, the original founder of The Caldwell Partners International, Inc., is reported to own, directly or indirectly approximately 13.8% of the Company's outstanding Common shares.
 Mr. Caldwell's shares could have a material impact on any matters brought forth to the shareholders for a vote.